This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Not all data stores support continuous backups.

 Not as portable.
-Moving continuous backups to a different server, operating system, or hosting environment is not
+Moving continuous backups to a different server, OS, or hosting environment is not

 always supported.